JLG-96/milestone-project-mildew-detection-in-cherry-leaves/README.md

 ## Main Data Analysis and Machine Learning Libraries

+## Main Data Analysis and Machine Learning Libraries

 - `os`, `shutil`: File and directory operations
 - `Pillow (PIL)`: Image loading and validation
-- `numpy`: Used to calculate average and difference images
+- `numpy`: Used to calculate average and difference images, and format model input
-- `matplotlib.pyplot`: Used for image display and difference map plotting
+- `matplotlib.pyplot`: Used for image display and prediction probability charts
-- `tensorflow.keras`: For CNN model creation and training (planned)
+- `tensorflow.keras`: For CNN model creation and prediction
+- `streamlit`: To build an interactive user interface

 ## Notebook Overviews